 Evan’s favorite days are in the summer when his son and daughters are with him working at the family business.
 He’s proud of the work ethic and responsibility they’re learning about the community and the environment and he’s making sure to pass down a family business they can be proud of.

-Vice President for Real Estate and Community Development
+Director of Real Estate & Community Development